Qottmann/Quantum-anomaly-detection/README.md

-# Quantum Anomaly Detection: Unsupervised mapping of phase diagrams on a physical quantum computer
+# Variational Quantum Anomaly Detection: Unsupervised mapping of phase diagrams on a physical quantum computer

-Code, simulations and real-device experiments for our preprint [Variational Quantum Anomaly Detection: Unsupervised mapping of phase diagrams on a physical quantum computer](https://arxiv.org/abs/2106.07912)
+Code, simulations and real-device experiments for our [preprint arXiv:2106.07912](https://arxiv.org/abs/2106.07912)
 Entry for the [Qiskit Europe Hackathon](https://qiskithackathoneurope.bemyapp.com/#/projects/60805383ff00f400197f84fd)

 We propose variational quantum anomaly detection (VQAD), a novel quantum machine learning framework for exploring phase diagrams of quantum many-body systems.
 VQAD is trained in a fully unsupervised fashion on a quantum device.
 The implentation is done with [Qiskit](https://qiskit.org/).
 We walk you through our proposal in [main.ipynb](main.ipynb).